A Comprehensive Travel Guide to Singapore

 No trip to Singapore can be complete without a little shopping, especially when it is considered as one of the best shopping destinations in the world.
 From high-end malls gleaming with world class brands and fashion boutiques to street side shops selling contemporary items at affordable prices – Singapore has something for every kind of shopper.
 Here is a list of places to shop in Singapore.

 Orchard Road: This is your place to go if you have a love for brands.
 The place has a vast array of luxury malls and shopping centres where you will find shops of all major brands including Zara, H&M, Marks and Spencers, Louis Vuitton etc.

-Orchard Road is also home to two of the famous shopping malls for budget shopping namely Lucky Plaza and Far East plaza where you can shop to your heart’s content without making a big hole in your pocket.
+Orchard Road is also home to two of the famous shopping malls for budget shopping namely Lucky Plaza and Far East plaza.
+You can shop to your heart’s content at these 2 places without making a big hole in your pocket.

 Bugis Street: This among all is my personal favourite shopping place in Singapore.
 The 3 storey street style shopping area is a great place for shopping classy clothes and accessories at low prices.
 This is one of the cheapest shopping streets of Singapore where you can find good quality tops starting from 10 SGD and dresses starting from 15 SGD.

 Bugis Junction: Opposite to Bugi’s street is the Bugi’s junction that has a multi storied mall and an open air shopping street.
 The multitude of shopping options include cosmetics, clothings, accessories, toys and homewares etc. You can find boutiques selling beautiful dresses starting from as low as 30 SGD.

 City Plaza: Ideal for buying cheap clothes, purses/handbags and accessories.
 There are also a few boutiques where you could get nice dresses at reasonable prices.